c3se/alvis-intro/tutorial/1_getting_started/README.md

 - When there are multiple feasible options, go for the currently most abundant GPU (`jobinfo -s`).

-The script `hello.sh` doesn't have any constraints on what GPU to use (in fact it doesn't use a GPU and doesn't technically belong on Alvis, but you can still learn the principles SLURM from it).
+The script `hello.sh` does not have any constraints on what GPU to use (in fact it does not use a GPU and does not technically belong on Alvis, but you can still learn the principles SLURM from it).
 Therefore, we should try to see what GPU type is most available right now to reduce how long we have to wait.
 This we can do with the command `jobinfo` e.g.